StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Experiments

-\textbf{A substantial gap remains between human and model performance.} Humans achieve an average accuracy of 0.827, substantially higher than all evaluated MLLMs.
-In particular, the large disparity between Scene Recall (SR) and Object Transition Prediction (OTP) suggests that current models over-focus on foreground gaze objects while neglecting the surrounding scene context and struggle to model gaze transitions.
-This pronounced human–model gap underscores the need for future models to develop broader situational perception and richer temporal memory beyond object-centric cues.
+\textbf{A substantial gap remains between human and model performance.} Humans significantly outperform all MLLMs (0.827 avg. accuracy), revealing models’ over-reliance on foreground gaze cues and their inability to capture scene context and gaze transitions.
+This is further evidenced by the large disparity between Scene Recall (SR) and Object Transition Prediction (OTP), highlighting weaknesses in modeling surrounding context and temporal gaze dynamics.